 - Don't push mission-critical processes and services to the edge.

 - Enable the IT team to preconfigure devices for testing prior to deployment.
-Following this approach significantly reduces the risks from edge computing.

 Edge computing will continue to grow over the next decade and become an even more integral part of the cloud computing architecture.